JanBremec/Java-SSL-TLS-Chat-Server/README.md

   - All messages will be broadcast to all connected clients.

 ## Licence
-  See the Licence for more details.
+  See the License for more details.